 Dishes that are native to Crete that you should try are Dakos, a form of Greek Salad with a barley bread rusk, Chaniotiko Boureki, a zucchini-potato pie and Tsigariasto, a delicious lamb or goat stew.
 If you can find time to do a cooking class, I stongly recommend this – heaps of fund and you will learn a lot!

 There are also drinks that are unique to Crete.
 Raki is the favoured spirit which is a potent grape-based pomace brandy drunk instead of Ouzo like most of the rest of Greece.

 Cretan wine is also excellent and you will see wineries across the island.
 Be sure to visit Manousakis and Pnevmatikaki Wineries near Chania, Dourakia near Rtheymnon and Lyrarakis Winery in the Mountains behind Heraklion.
 In fact, that whole area is full of excellent wineries to explore and is the most important wine region on Crete.

 While simply lying by the beach or the pool is a great way to spend your time on Crete, there’s also plenty to do if you feel like getting more active.
 As the largest of the Greek Isles, Crete also boasts one of the most diverse landscapes, perfect for exploring on foot.

-Areas where they grown in abundance are in the Lefka Ori mountain range (White Mountains), Heraklion, and the around Rethymnon.
+Areas where they grow in abundance are in the Lefka Ori mountain range (White Mountains), Heraklion, and around Rethymnon.

 The only national park in Crete (less than an hour from Chania) is a beautiful one, with many enticing trails and hiking paths.
 At the heart of the park is Samaria Gorge, a dramatic plunging cavern with several offshoots.